arturowin/cogdev-server/README.md

 # Coglite Backend

-A coglite Node.js app using Express 4.
+Coglite uses Typescript, Node.js and Express.

 Running Locally

 Make sure you have Node.js and gulp installed.

 ## Tip
-Install gulp using this
+Install gulp using
 <code>npm install -g gulp</code> command.

 Use nodemon to have your server restart